owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 ### > Why does it take so long.

 The time complexity of recursive fibonacci is `Φ^n ≈ 1.618^n`, `Φ` being the `golden ratio`.
-So fibonacci 40 takes **1363.57x** more time to compute.
+So fib(40) takes **1363.57x** more time to compute than fib(25).
 This matches up with an expected compute time of **1.584s** to compute `fib(25)` .
-Given my lack of memory management, we can assume memory scales by the same amount if not more.
+Given my lack of memory management, we can assume memory usage scales by the same amount if not more.
 This is why my leaky implmentation got killed by the program.

 ### > Java vs C++